 Years of budget cuts hamper monitoring of Alaska earthquakes, including Monday's

-Field engineer Scott Dalton adjusts a radio communications link at a seismic station south of Cantwell.
 Helena Buurman of the Alaska Earthquake Center testified on Saturday before the House Finance Committee's subcommittee on the University of Alaska 's budget.
+Buurman said they have a fundamental government responsibility to protect lives and property.

 Comments